-The purpose of the surety bond is to ensure the compliance of the investment advisers and broker-dealers to the South Carolina Uniform Securities Act of 2005 as well as to the applicable rules and regulations that governs the industry.
+The purpose of the surety bond is to ensure the compliance of the investment advisers and broker-dealers to the South Carolina Uniform Securities Act of 2005 as well as to the applicable rules and regulations that govern the industry.

-As part of the surety bond’s condition, if the investment adviser or broker-dealer commits a misconduct, the Obligee will have the right to take action against the bond.
+As part of the surety bond’s condition, if the investment adviser or broker-dealer commits misconduct, the Obligee will have the right to take action against the bond.

 An investment adviser is a person who:

 - Advises others regarding the value of securities

 - Advises others regarding selling or buying securities

 - Promulgate reports that pertain to securities

 Broker-dealers, on the other hand, are persons who manage securities transactions for the person’s own account or the account of others.

 What is an Investment Adviser/Broker-Dealer Bond amount?

 If you have an excellent credit score, you will be eligible for a very low bond premium!